Amana28/Facial-Feature-Detector/README.md

 # Facial Features Detection with Convolutional Neural Networks

 This repository contains code for training a Convolutional Neural Network (CNN) on the CelebA dataset to detect facial features such as eyes, nose, and mouth.
-The trained model can be used to predict the location of these facial features in new images.
+Currently we are focusing on predicting the attractiveness of faces to tune our model but plan to predict more than 10 attributes in the future.

 # Dataset
 The CelebA dataset contains over 200,000 celebrity images with annotations for various facial features.
 For this project, we will use a subset of the dataset (50000 images) which has been preprocessed and contains 64x64 pixel images.